top of page

 Dairy products are produced from the milk of cows, sheep, goats, and water buffalo in this country.
 Its major components are water, fat, protein, carbohydrate (lactose), and micronutrients, including vitamins, essential amino acids, and trace minerals.

 According to legend, cheese was accidentally discovered by an Arabian merchant who put his milk supply into a pouch made from a sheep's stomach.
 The Rennet in the pouch's lining, combined with the sun's heat, caused the milk to separate into curds and whey.
-That night he found that the whey satisfied his thirst, and the cheese (curd) satisfied his hunger.
+That night, he found that the whey had satisfied his thirst, and the cheese (curd) had satisfied his hunger.

 Travelers from Asia brought cheesemaking to the Roman Empire and throughout Europe.
-During the Middle Ages, until the discovery of America, cheese was made and improved on by monks in European monasteries.
-For example, Gorgonzola was first created in the Po Valley in Italy around 879, and Roquefort was developed at a monastery in Conques, France, about 1070.
+During the Middle Ages until the discovery of America, monks in European monasteries made and improved cheese.
+For example, the Gorgonzola was first created in the Po Valley in Italy around 879, and the Roquefort was developed at a monastery in Conques, France, in about 1070.

 As cheesemaking flourished in Europe, the Pilgrims included cheese in the Mayflower's supplies when they made their voyage to America in 1620.
-Cheesemaking quickly spread in the New World, but it was not until 1851 that the first cheese factory was built by Jesse Williams in Oneida County, New York.
-As migrations and population grew dramatically, the demand for cheese moved westward.
+Cheesemaking quickly spread in the New World, but it was not until 1851 that Jesse Williams built the first cheese factory in Oneida County, New York.
+As migrations and the population grew dramatically, the demand for cheese moved westward.
+Wisconsin became a hub for its production, and European immigrants started manufacturing cheese there.

 In 1924, the United States Food and Drug Administration (FDA) developed the Pasteurized Milk Ordinance (PMO).
 This created production, processing, and packaging standards to ensure safety against milk-borne diseases.
 These guidelines also established that only Grade "A" pasteurized milk products shall be sold to consumers.
 They do not regulate individual states, and raw dairy products are sold at farms and farmer's markets in twelve states.

-The pasteurization process was invented by Louis Pasteur in 1880, who is considered the father of germ theory and disease.
-His belief states that sterilizing food and environments prevents disease.
-With milk, pasteurization is done by heating milk to a specific temperature for a certain amount of time.
-When making cheese from raw milk, it is held for at least 6o days ensuring all pathogens have been destroyed.
+Louis Pasteur invented the pasteurization process in 1880 and is considered the father of germ theory and disease.
+He believed that sterilizing food and environments prevents disease.
+Pasteurization involves heating milk to a specific temperature for a certain amount of time.m raw milk is held for at least six Cheese made for sixty days, ensuring all pathogens have been destroyed.

 According to Ayurveda, milk is a Sattvic (pure) product.
-Its beneficial properties can be diminished by the conditions the animal is raised in and its products.
-From a holistic point of view, pasteurization means to sterilize, killing the natural energies in milk.
-This does allow for longer shelf life and commercial viability but removing its life -force (Ojas), natural immunity, and vitality.
+However, the conditions under which the animal is raised and its products can diminish its beneficial properties.
+From a holistic point of view, pasteurization means sterilizing and killing the natural energies in milk.
+This allows for longer shelf life and commercial viability but removes its life force (Ojas), natural immunity, and vitality.

-Another commercial step in processing milk is homogenization, which prevents fat globules from floating to the top and forming a cream layer.
-This process is achieved by pushing the milk at high pressure through a special valve that breaks up the fat clusters making them more uniform.
-Additionally, this process makes the milk have a whiter appearance and a richer flavor.
-Homogenization also improves the texture of ice cream, half and half, and cream cheese.
+Another commercial step in milk processing is homogenization, which prevents fat globules from floating to the top and forming a cream layer.
+This process is achieved by pushing the milk at high pressure through a special valve that breaks up the fat clusters, making them more uniform.
+Additionally, this process makes the milk whiter and richer in flavor.
+Homogenization also improves the texture of ice cream, half-and-half, and cream cheese.

 Fermented milk products are also known as cultured dairy products, like yogurt, kefir, buttermilk, sour cream, and acidophilus milk.
 The process creates a chemical change using lactic asci bacteria, which increases the product's shelf life while enhancing its taste and improving the digestibility of its milk.

-Making cheese requires curdling milk, which separates the solids from the whey (remaining liquid after milk has curdled and strained).
-It is achieved by the use of Rennet or in the case of fresh cheese, an acid like citrus juice or vinegar.
+Making cheese requires curdling milk, which separates the solids from the whey (the remaining liquid after milk has been curdled and strained).
+It is achieved by using Rennet or an acid like citrus juice or vinegar in the case of fresh cheese.

 Rennet is an enzyme produced in the stomachs of ruminant mammals.
-These include cows, goats, sheep, deer, water buffalo, and camels, which have four stomachs.
+These include cows, goats, sheep, deer, water buffalo, and camels with four stomachs.
 One of the four is responsible for fermenting food and curdling the casein (protein) found in milk.

 Below are commercial forms of Rennet: